-In January 2017 we saw the anniversary of both birth and departure of David Bowie.
-Another icon that inhabited the Sunset Marquis, may he rest in peace.
+In January 2017, we celebrated the life and mourned the loss of David Bowie, a creative icon who revolutionized the music industry and just so happened to inhabit the Sunset Marquis.
 What a remarkable experience to visit a location that still hums with the vibrations of genius past and present.
 I always feel honored entering the Sunset Marquis; I feel as humble as I do when visiting a national monument and as reverent as I am when entering a place of worship.

 The Epicenter of Music In Los Angeles

-In 2018, we have the newly-minted 69 Club, but in the 70s it was the 27 Club.
-The deaths of famed musicians in the 27 Club and the expansion of Vietnam’s horrors slowed and stopped the hippie movement, as well as shifted the rock and roll landscape.
-But the Sunset Marquis continued to beam onto the Sunset Strip, via Alta Loma, as the epicenter of musical talent and the Eden of the entertainment industry.
+In 2018, we have the newly-minted 69 Club, but – in the ’70s – it was the 27 Club.
+The deaths of famed musicians in the 27 Club and the expansion of the Vietnam War’s horrors slowed the hippie movement, while shifting the rock and roll landscape.
+But the Sunset Marquis continued to beam onto the Strip, via Alta Loma, as the epicenter of musical talent and the Eden of the entertainment industry.
 Plus, business was superlative.

 Bowie, Queen, Springsteen, The Who…

 1973 marked the start of the Sunset Marquis’s second decade.
-To set the tone of the music scene, please think Led Zeppelin, The Who, Queen, Springsteen, Bowie; the greatest films were The Sting, American Graffiti, and The Exorcist.
-Elaine May and Mike Nichols edited the film of Mikey and Nicky as it was strewn across several suites in the Sunset Marquis.
+To set the tone of the music scene, think Led Zeppelin, The Who, Queen, Springsteen, Bowie.
+The films of the day were The Sting, American Graffiti, and The Exorcist.
+Elaine May and Mike Nichols edited the film Mikey and Nicky at the Sunset Marquis, their work strewn throughout several suites.
 L.A. was bursting with new recording studios.

 An Adult Disneyland in West Hollywood